-- Use virtualenv to create as many different development environments as you need, each with its unique combination of Python and installed packages.
+- Use venv to create as many different development environments as you need, each with its unique combination of Python and installed packages.

-- Use PyInstaller to build your application in each environment.
+- Use PyInstaller to build your application in each virtual environment.

-Note that when using virtualenv, the path to the PyInstaller commands is:
+Note that when using venv, the path to the PyInstaller commands is:

 - Windows: ENV_ROOT\Scripts